ravening/CloudStack-Automation-Java/README.md

 A step by step series of instructions that tell you how to start the project

-Download the project from githhub
+Download the project from github

 ```
 git clone <repo url>